hjpunzalan/budgety-app/README.md

 * [Challenges](#challenges)

 ## General info
 In a club cash can flow through many mediums such as online banking and cash payments.
 Most clubs use excel spreadsheets to manage their budget and present to meetings.
-They sought to display the cash flows noted by its source in a readibly and analyitic manner.
-Committee members also require readible access to these spreadsheets which together with updating and uploading the file for each transaction, the whole process becomes inconvenient and bothersome.\
+They sought to display the cash flows noted by its source in a readable and analyitic manner.
+Committee members also require readable access to these spreadsheets which together with updating and uploading the file for each transaction, the whole process becomes inconvenient and bothersome.\
 \
 I saw this as an opportunity to upgrade the old tech into a web application accessible to everyone. \
 Budgety-app can be used by anyone, for clubs, household or work related.